swedenconnect/opensaml-pkcs11/README.md

 2. Specifying the parameters of configuration data
 3. Providing configuration data for SoftHSM usage for test

-The PKCS#11 providers that are created are instances of `sun.security.pkcs11.SunPKCS11` as described in the [Java PKCS#11 Reference Guide](https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html)
+The PKCS#11 providers that are created are instances of `sun.security.pkcs11.SunPKCS11` as described in the [Java PKCS#11 Reference Guide for Java 8](https://docs.oracle.com/javase/7/docs/technotes/guides/security/p11guide.html) or [Java PKCS#11 Reference Guide for Java 11](https://docs.oracle.com/en/java/javase/11/security/pkcs11-reference-guide1.html), depending on your Java version.

 Each private key may be represented by multiple instances of the same key stored in separate HSM modules for redundancy and load balancing.